aexoden/rosa/README.md

 #### `-c, --cache-type`

 Sets the type of cache used.
 There are two options available: `dynamic` or `persistent`.
-The default is `dynamic`, which will cache all states.
+The default is `dynamic`, which will cache all states in memory, discarding the data when complete.
-This will use lots of memory on complicated routes.

-The final option is `persistent`, which uses a persistent database on the disk.
+The second option is `persistent`, which, in addition to an in-memory cache, saves the data in a persistent database on disk.
-Early testing indicates a roughly 3x increase in execution time, but memory usage becomes much less of an issue.
 Rosa makes no attempt to manage the lifetime of this cache, and you are expected to know what you are doing.
-The cache should only be used to mitigate high memory usage or to spread a calculation across several runs.
-If the route definition changes or parameters are modified, using the old cache could result in suboptimal generated routes.
+The primary purpose of this option is to persist the database for use in repeated runs (potentially fixing only the first variables in a route).
+Performance is too degraded to recommend for any other purpose, especially if the entire database cannot fit in memory.
+When using this cache, if the route definition changes or parameters are modified, using an existing cache can result in suboptimal generated routes.

 #### `-l,--cache-location`